He started out a couch-surfing throwaway. One day, a painting of his would sell for the highest price ever for an American artist at a public...

-This is the most important piece in the history of Suprematism.
-And one of the most important in the history of modern art.
-Malevich had that crazy idea that art could serve to make the world fresh and original, art could make us look at the world in new ways.
-He removed the iconography of the real world entirely and left the viewer face the work to contemplate what kind of picture of the world is in front of him.
+This is the most important piece in the history of Suprematism, and one of the most important in the history of modern art.
+Malevich had an idea that art could make us look at the world in new ways, and could transform reality.
+He removed the iconography of the real world entirely and left the viewer facing the work to contemplate what kind of picture of the world is in front of him.

-Among key artists of the movement were: Malevich of course, El Lissitzky, Alexander Rodchenko, Olga Rozanova.
+Apart from Malevich, the most prominent Suprematist artists were El Lissitzky, Alexander Rodchenko, and Olga Rozanova.
 Malevich divided the progression of Suprematism into three stages: “black,” “colored,” and “white.”
-The black phase marked the beginnings of the movement, and the ‘zero degree’ of painting, as exemplified by Black Square.
+The black phase marked the beginnings of the movement, and the “zero degree” of painting, as exemplified by the Black Square.
 The colored stage, sometimes referred to as Dynamic Suprematism, focused on the use of color and shape to create the sensation of movement in space.
-This was pursued in depth by Ilya Chasnik, El Lissitzky and Alexander Rodchenko; El Lissitzky was particularly influenced by Malevich and developed his own personal style of Suprematism, which he called ‘Proun’.
+This was pursued in depth by Ilya Chashnik, El Lissitzky, and Alexander Rodchenko.
+El Lissitzky was particularly influenced by Malevich and developed his own personal style of Suprematism, which he called “Proun.”

-Malevich died of cancer at the age of fifty-seven, in Leningrad on 15 May 1935, his friends and disciples buried his ashes in a grave marked with a black square.
-On his deathbed Malevich had been exhibited with the Black Square above him, and mourners at his funeral rally were permitted to wave a banner bearing a black square.
+Malevich died of cancer at the age of 57, in Leningrad on 15 May 1935.
+His friends and disciples buried his ashes in a grave marked with a black square.
+On his deathbed, Malevich had been exhibited with the Black Square above him, and mourners at his funeral rally were permitted to wave a banner bearing a black square.

-His works has been popularized by El Lissitzky, who left Russia.
-Today his works are held in several major art museums, including the State Tretyakov Gallery in Moscow, and in New York, the Museum of Modern Art and the Guggenheim Museum.
+His works have been popularized by El Lissitzky, who left Russia.
+Today his works are held in several major art museums, including the State Tretyakov Gallery in Moscow, the Museum of Modern Art, and the Guggenheim Museum in New York.
 The Stedelijk Museum in Amsterdam owns 24 Malevich paintings, more than any other museum outside of Russia.